 Rootful jailbreaks grant full control over the iOS file system.
 They consist of a chain of vulnerabilities, actively and successfully exploited, to obtain privileged access to an iOS operating system.
 In the end, if the attack succeeds, the iOS operating system is successfully compromised - unlocking access to the privileged root user acccount as well as the root (/) file system.

 Rootless jailbreaks on the other hand are not able to achieve such full-access privilege escalation.
-Although one will still obtain access to the privileged root user account, access to the iOS root filesystem is denied.
+Although one will still obtain access to the privileged root user account, access to the iOS root filesystem (also known as rootfs or the system partition) is denied.
 Rootless jailbreaks will not attempt to exploit and bypass relevant security measures introduced by Apple that actively hinder tampering with this important OS area - such as Signed System Volume (SSV).
 If tweaks and tools are required that need such access to the root filesystem, a rootless jailbreak would not be a viable solution.

 How to Jailbreak?